adobe/log-parser/README.md

 - [#68](https://github.com/adobe/log-parser/issues/68) We now present a report of the findings at the end of the analysis.
 - [#55](https://github.com/adobe/log-parser/issues/55) We can now export the log parsing results into a CSV file.
 - [#102](https://github.com/adobe/log-parser/issues/102) Corrected bug where Log parser could silently stop with no error when confronted with CharSet incompatibilities.
+- [#120](https://github.com/adobe/log-parser/issues/120) Corrected the export system as it did not work well with SDK defined entries.
+- Removed ambiguities in the methods for StdLogEntry.
+For example "fetchValueMap" is no longer abstract, but it can be overriden.
 ### 1.0.8.2
 - Building with java8.
 - Upgraded Jackson XML to remove critical version